Extending the trapping theorem to provide local stability guarantees for quadratically nonlinear models: Conclusion

 Future numerical work includes improving the strategy of enforcing a \textit{Hurwitz} matrix $\tilde{\bm A}^S$ during optimization.
 The current strategy to enforce a \textit{Hurwitz} matrix $\tilde{\bm A}^S$ is to solve $\bm \xi$ and $\bm m$ separately in each iteration so that each process is convex.
 However, the loss term for making a \textit{Hurwitz} $\tilde{\bm A}^S$ inevitably makes the loss function nonconvex.
 The convergence properties are unclear as well.
 A clever strategy for enforcing the \textit{Hurwitz} property was adopted recently in Goyal \textit{et al}.~\cite{goyal2023guaranteed}.
 Alternatively, with the help of modern powerful computational platforms, the nonconvex problems can be better solved by implementing this method in deep learning.
 So developing a deep neural network for this method as in Ouala \textit{et al}.~\cite{Ouala2023} is another promising line of future work.

 Lastly, Kramer raises an optimization-based approach to enlarge the estimate of the stability region for a given Lyapunov matrix $\bm P$~\cite{kramer2021stability}.
-From Thm.~\ref{thm:trapping_radius} and Lyapunov function~\eqref{eq:lyapunov_function}, we can observe that it is possible to control the magnitudes of the eigenvalues of $\tilde{\bm A}^S$ using different Lyapunov matrices $\bm P$.
-This implies that some $\bm P$ can enlarge the the guaranteed stability region by forming $\tilde{\bm A}^S$ with an even greater largest eigenvalue so that $\rho_+$ is larger.
+However, optimizing the Lyapunov matrix $\bm P$ could expand the stability radius $\rho_+$ as well.
+Thm.~\ref{thm:trapping_radius} suggests that tuning $\bm P$ to reshape $\tilde{\bm A}^S$’s eigenvalues may achieve this, as demonstrated in Sec.~\ref{subsec:extended_trapping}.
 Searching for an optimal $\bm P$ through data-driven methods as in Goyal \textit{et al}.~\cite{goyal2023guaranteed} and machine learning algorithms is promising to extend the algorithm in this work even further.